-- (4) A person who, immediately before the commencement of this Ordinance, acted as a child-minder or provided day care, shall apply to be registered with the Department as a child-minder or day care provider, as the case may be, within three months of the coming force of this Ordinance and shall not be guilty of an offence under subsection (3) unless he acts as child-minder or provides day care after the expiration of that period of three months without being registered. - (5) A person who is desirous of registering a child-minder or a day care provider may apply to the Department in such manner as may be prescribed. - (6) Subject to regulations made under section 77, a person is qualified for registration for child-minding or for providing day care on particular premises if-
+- (4) A person who, immediately before the commencement of this Ordinance, acted as a child-minder or provided day care, must apply to be registered with the Department as a child-minder or day care provider, as the case may be, within 3 months of the coming into force of this Ordinance and does not commit an offence under subsection (3) unless he or she acts as child-minder or provides day care after the expiration of that period of 3 months without being registered. - (5) A person who wishes to register a child-minder or a day care provider may apply to the Department in the prescribed manner. - (6) Subject to regulations made under section 77, a person ('A') is qualified for registration for child-minding or for providing day care on particular premises if- - (a) A, and every other person looking after children on any premises on which A is or is likely to be child-minding, or every person looking after children on the premises on which day care is to be provided, respectively, is suitable to look after children under the age of 8; - (b) every person living or employed on the premises in question is suitable to be in regular contact with children under the age of 8; - (c) the premises in question are suitable to be used for looking after children under the age of 8, having regard to their condition and the condition and appropriateness of any equipment on the premises and to any other factor connected with the situation, construction or size of the premises; - (d) A is complying with regulations relevant to child-minders or day care respectively, and with any conditions imposed by the Department. - (7) The Department may- - (a) register the applicant on such conditions as it thinks fit; - (b) require the applicant to fulfill such conditions as it thinks fit; or - (c) refuse the application for registration. - (8) The registration of a person under this section expires at the end of each calendar year, but may be renewed on or before 31st January of the following year upon payment of the prescribed fee. - (9) The Department may, as it thinks fit, suspend or cancel the registration of a person, vary the conditions subject to which registration was granted, or impose additional conditions, if it is satisfied that- - (a) there has been a breach of any regulation or any condition subject to which registration was granted; - (b) the registrant has been convicted of an offence under this Ordinance or any other offence; or - (c) the welfare of children requires such action to be taken.

-- (a) he, and every other person looking after children on any premises on which he is or is likely to be child-minding, or every person looking after children on the premises on which day care is to be provided, respectively, is suitable to look after children under the age of eight; - (b) every person living or employed on the premises in question is suitable to be in regular contact with children under the age of eight; - (c) the premises in question are suitable to be used for looking after children under the age of eight, having regard to their condition and the condition and appropriateness of any equipment on the premises and to any other factor connected with the situation, construction or size of the premises; - (d) he is complying with regulations relevant to child-minders or day care respectively, and with any conditions imposed by the Department. - (7) The Department may- - (a) register the applicant on such conditions as it thinks fit; - (b) require the applicant to fulfill such conditions as it thinks fit; or - (c) refuse the application for registration. - (8) The registration of a person under this section shall expire at the end of each calendar year, but may be renewed on or before 31st January of the following year upon payment of the prescribed fee. - (9) The Department may, as it thinks fit, suspend or cancel the registration of a person, vary the conditions subject to which registration was granted, or impose additional conditions, where it is satisfied that- - (a) there has been a breach of any regulation or any condition subject to which registration was granted; - (b) the registrant has been convicted of an offence under this Ordinance or any other offence; or - (c) the welfare of children requires such action to be taken. - (10) Before exercising its powers under subsection (7)(c) or (9), the Department shall give the applicant or person carrying on, or concerned in the management of the home, as the case may be, a reasonable opportunity to present his views to the Department in person or in writing, as the Department thinks fit. - (11) Where the Department exercises its powers under subsection (7)(c) or (9), it shall inform the applicant or person carrying on, or concerned in the management of the home, as the case may be, in writing of- - (a) the reason for its decision; - (b) his right of appeal under section 81; and - (c) the time within which the appeal may be made.
+- (10) Before exercising its powers under subsection (7)(c) or (9), the Department must give the applicant child-minder, or person carrying on, or concerned in the management of the premises, as the case may be, a reasonable opportunity to present his or her views to the Department in person or in writing, as the Department thinks fit. - (11) If the Department exercises its powers under subsection (7)(c) or (9), it must inform the applicant child-minder or person carrying on, or concerned in the management of the premises, as the case may be, in writing of- - (a) the reason for its decision; - (b) the right of appeal under section 81; and - (c) the time within which the appeal may be made.